Nameless Rumia's Wiki

 2023–

-Around December 16, 2023, all boards on the “4channel.org” domain were moved to “4chan.org” after five years, leaving only the work-safe variant of the front page.
-On April 13, 2024, an email verification system was introduced to the “Business & Finance” (/biz/) board, allegedly to curb the board's constant onslaught of pump-and-dump schemes.64)
+Around December 16, 2023, every board on “4channel.org” was moved back to “4chan.org” after five years, leaving only the work-safe variant of the front page.
+On April 13, 2024, an email verification system was introduced to the “Business & Finance” (/biz/) board, allegedly to curb the huge onslaught of pump-and-dump schemes,64) then the system spread to all boards by October 2024.65)

 List of April Fools pranks

-• 2004: “Mootxico” - Poole starts uploading images of a random man, claiming to be “Robert Bopkins”, and it becomes a running gag until the face reveal at Otakon 2005 on August 13, 2005.
+• 2004 - Poole starts uploading images of a random man, claiming to be “Robert Bopkins”, and this just becomes a running gag (e.g. “Mootxico”) until the face reveal at Otakon 2005 in August 2005.

-• 2006: The “Random” (/b/) board was given a Tanasinn-themed layout.
-“Don't think.
-Feel and you'll be Tanasinn.” plays on loop, and random letters are corrupted into three dot mathematical symbols.
+• 2006 - The “Random” (/b/) board was given the Tanasinn theme.
+You'd hear the “Don't think.
+Feel and you'll be Tanasinn.” loop, and random letters were turned into therefore and because signs.

-• 2008: Sticky, a parody of Office Assistant Clippy, appears in the bottom right corner.
+• 2008 - Sticky, the 4chan-themed parody of Clippit (Clippy), would appear in the bottom right corner.

-• 2012: The “Politically Incorrect” (/pol/) board, a politically right-wing board, gets a Communist-themed layout featuring Joseph Stalin while the State Anthem of the Soviet Union plays.
+• 2012 - The “Politically Incorrect” (/pol/) board, despite its political leanings, gets a Communist-themed layout featuring Joseph Stalin while the State Anthem of the Soviet Union plays.
+Band Kid humor.

-• 2016: 4chan imitates Google's Material Design, poking fun at Poole's employment at Google, and every name and tripcode is overridden by a randomly generated name that doesn't stick.
+• 2016 - 4chan imitates Google's Material Design, poking fun at Poole finding work at Google.
+Every name and tripcode would be overridden by a randomly generated name that doesn't stick.

 • “Anime/Cute” (/c/) + “Animals & Nature” (/an/) → “Cute Animals” (/can/).